 Launch digiKam from Terminal on Ubuntu

-APT and source installs use the same command:
+APT installs use the standard command name:

 digikam